tdmg-traisimove/traisimove-admin-dashboard/README.md

 ### Data Page
 - `data_uuids`: User can view the UUIDs data in the Data page.
 - `data_trips`: User can view the trips data in the Data page.
+- `data_demographics`: User can view the trips data in the Data page.
 - `data_trips_columns_exclude`: It used to specify a list of column names that should be excluded from the trips data that is displayed on the Data page.
 It includes valid columns from the **Stage_analysis_timeseries** collection.
 Valid columns are specified in the following sections.